How to Use Retinol: A Beginner's Guide

 We recommend: Our Gentle Cleanser gives a thorough cleanse without irritating your skin.
 In fact, it includes ingredients which actively calm the skin.

 We recommend: Renewal Retinol blends the exfoliating effects of retinol with ingredients that nourish and hydrate your newly exfoliated skin.
-Our formula also is ideal for sensitive skin types because it doesn’t it doesn't cause the red, irritated look that can occur with most other retinol products.
+Our formula also is ideal for sensitive skin types because it doesn't cause the red, irritated look that can occur with most other retinol products.
+This is due in part to the fact that the actives of Renewal Retinol are released in the lower layers of the skin.
+The top layers of skin avoid all of the irritation and side effects caused by traditional retinols.

 #3 Moisturize – Be sure your skin’s barrier is strong enough to support the effects of the retinol by giving it the moisture it needs.